jbrucker/guessing-game/README.md

 When the user clicks on button1, JavaFX calls our `button1Press()` method.  `button1press` reads the user's input and calls the `game` to evaluate the user's input.
 Then it updates the UI to show the result.

-### Initialize Fields in the UI
+### Initializing Fields in the UI

 The controller class (GameController) has a method named `initialize()` annotated with @FXML.
 JavaFX calls this method after it creates the UI components.
-To make the UI more flexible, I set the text shown in the UI buttons and labels using the `initialize()` method.
-The `initialize()` method also gets an initial message (hint) from the game and displays it in a label field.
+To make the UI easy to modify, I use the `initialize()` method to set the text shown on the UI buttons and labels. `initialize()` also gets an initial message (hint) from the game and displays it in a label field.

-You can hard-code the text strings into the fxml form, but its less flexible.
+You can hard-code the text strings into the fxml form, instead of using Java code, but its less flexible.

 ## GameModel - the Model class